Jobin Panicker is a reporter at WFAA in Dallas, TX, specializing in stories from Collin County.

 Jobin is an Emmy® Award winning reporter who joined WFAA Channel 8 in December of 2012.
 He arrives to us from Fresno, California where he worked at KSEE-24.

-His work has garnered 13 Emmys through 2020.
+His work has garnered over 15 Emmys through 2020.
 In 2019 he was a national finalist for Reporter of the Year by NPPA (National Press Photographer's Association).He's also a 4-time Regional Edward R. Murrow Award winner.
 His stories have also won AP Awards.
 Jobin also won 2 awards from the Society of Professional Journalists.
 He won that in the areas of Outstanding Features and Culture and Arts.

 1) Who are you?
 I'm proud to say I'm Indian-American.
 I have a lovely wife and three beautiful children.
 My parents immigrated from India with only a suitcase and 20$ to their name.
 My siblings and I were raised in a home deeply-rooted in Indian culture and Christianity.
 English was the second-language spoken in our home.
 I was born in New York but raised in California.